Connect with Fogarty

 Fogarty profiles the work and experience of a Fellows and Scholars in each issue of Global Health Matters.

-To help develop more effective cholera vaccines, Dr. Brie Falkard has studied the human immune system response.
+To help develop more effective cholera vaccines, Dr. Brie Falkard has studied the human immune system response in Bangladesh.

 Fogarty fellow and engineer Dr. Arti Kundu studies the role of unclean hands in water contamination in India.